 More about me…

-My Experience – I qualified as a solicitor in 2014.
-Over the past ten years I have worked in a range of leading human rights and civil liberties law firms and non-profits including Reprieve, Louisiana Capital Assistance Center, Stonewall, Liberty, Bindmans LLP, Matthew Gold & Co, Global Witness, Hackney Community Law Centre, Hackney Migrant Centre and openDemocracy.
-Beside my legal human rights training, I have skills and experience in research, investigation, litigation, fundraising and campaigning.
+My Experience – I am a qualified solicitor who has been working, for the last five years, as a legal researcher, writer and journalist.
+I have worked in a range of leading human rights and civil liberties law firms and NGOs, including: Reprieve, Louisiana Capital Assistance Center, Liberty, Bindmans LLP, Matthew Gold & Co, Global Witness, and the Hackney Migrant Centre.
+I have experience and skills in research, investigation, writing, litigation and fundraising.

-My Objectives – I am dedicated to holding state and corporate power to account, particularly when such power is used at the expense of marginalised individuals.
-Having qualified as a solicitor, I now work as an independent consultant on research and campaigning projects with a human rights and legal focus.
+My Objectives – I am dedicated to holding state and corporate power to account, particularly when such power is used at the expense of marginalised people.
+I use my legal background alongside research and reporting to uncover and expose injustices in the legal system.